Caring for a Senior Cat

 will also be beneficial to cats who are suffering from dental disease due to

-Most cats love to jump and climb but as they age, and arthritis
+Most cats love to jump and climb but as they age and arthritis

 begins to set into older joints, they may not be able to get into the places

 they once enjoyed.
-Keep on food and
+Keep food and

 water dishes at a lower level that is easily accessible to an arthritic cat.